Shepherd University: George Tyler Moore Center for the Study of the Civil War

+Bonnie and Bill Stubblefield Institute for Civil Political Communications

+The Bonnie and Bill Stubblefield Institute for Civil Political Communications is a non-partisan collaboration of political science scholars, students, and activists that hosts lectures, debates, and public forums at Shepherd University.
+The Stubblefield Institute’s mission is to “promote greater public awareness of how authentic and factual civil discourse across partisan divides leads to more productive debate and understanding.”

+Since opening its doors in 2019, the Stubblefield Institute leads a variety of student-focused initiatives on Shepherd University’s campus.
+The student-run Shepherd University Civility Club hosts events for students to debate current topics in a civil space.
+“Listen.
+Learn.
+Engage.”
+Is a student programming initiative to assist students in developing the skills and confidence to participate in civil discussion.
+Additionally, the Stubblefield Institute hosts Community Engage Conversations, public forums focusing on local and West Virginia issues.

 Athletics

-Shepherd University athletic teams are known as the Rams.
-The university is a member of the NCAA Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Pennsylvania State Athletic Conference (PSAC) since the 2019-2020 academic year.
+The Shepherd athletic teams are called the Rams.
+The university is a member of the NCAA Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Pennsylvania State Athletic Conference (PSAC) since the 2019–20 academic year.
 The Rams previously competed in the Mountain East Conference (MEC) from 2013–14 to 2018–19, and before that, the now-defunct West Virginia Intercollegiate Athletic Conference (WVIAC) from 1924–25 to 2012–13.

 Shepherd fields 15 intercollegiate teams: Men's sports include baseball, basketball, cross country, football, golf, soccer and tennis; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis and volleyball.

-The Ram marching band, cheerleading squad, and dance team promote spirit at university home games.
-Home football and lacrosse games are played in Ram Stadium.
-Home baseball games are played at Fairfax Field.

-In 2015, Shepherd advanced to the NCAA Division II football national championship game, losing to Northwest Missouri State University 34–7.
-In 2016, the Rams lost in the D-II semi-finals to North Alabama 23–13.
-In 2019, the Rams reached the NCAA Division II playoffs and lost in the second round to Slippery Rock University of Pennsylvania 50–31.

-In 2021, Shepherd advanced to the Division II semi-finals for the third time since 2015, where they lost to Ferris State, 55–7.

-On December 17, 2021, Junior QB Tyson Bagent won the Harlon Hill Trophy, awarded to the player of the year in Division II.